abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 Let's say, we want to print a random number on our image, so every request will contain a different number.

-We need to define a variable within the template, `random` in this case:
+We need to define a parameter within the template, `random` in this case:

 <div class="img">